About this listing

 Huge open plan living/dining area has a woodburning stove, lots of sofas, and a piano (in tune, but past its prime), Freeview TV (no cable or satellite) and DVD player.
 In fine weather, you're welcome to wander round the garden where there are benches so you can sit and read or look at the view.

 Continental-style breakfast is served downstairs in the open plan kitchen/dining room using ingredients sourced as far as possible from local suppliers - or even grown in the garden.
-The selection may include fruit juice, muesli, fresh fruit, home-made bread, oatcakes, ricecakes, crispbread, preserves, cheese, with tea (black, green, rooibosch, herbal) or freshly made coffee.
+The selection may include fruit juice, muesli, fresh fruit, toast, oatcakes, ricecakes, crispbread, preserves, with tea (black, green, rooibosch, herbal) or freshly made coffee.

 We can usually cater for special diets (vegan, gluten-free, etc) but to make sure, please tell us when you book.